Teddy34/gatsby-blog/blog/promise_resolve/index.md

 banner: "/assets/bg/vedene.jpg"
 ---

 There are many reasons why I love promises.
-Truth to be told, I often prefer them to the new cool kid in town `async await`, more on that on another time, probably.
+Truth to be told, I often prefer them to the new cool kid in town `async-await`, more on that on another time, probably.

 Today, we will be looking at a small good pattern that I like with promises.
 Let's consider for a moment that code: